 Cat is also an exhibiting artist and an eco-feminist poet.
 Previous works have been featured at ‘Late at Tate’, the ‘The London Eye’ and an ‘Art on The London Underground’ at Baker Street Tube.

-Cat inherited the surname of ‘Catalyst’ in the early 1990’s due to organising a series of Arts and Wellbeing events entitled ‘Catalyst’ in London, UK and also in Sydney and Brisbane, Australia, with the purpose of promoting social and communal cohesion and also to raise awareness of environmental issues through the creative use of recycled materials, which Cat has been doing on and off since 1991.
+Cat inherited the surname of ‘Catalyst’ in the early 1990’s due to organising a series of Arts and Wellbeing events entitled ‘Catalyst’ in London, Sydney and Brisbane, with the purpose of promoting social fusion and communal cohesion and also to raise awareness of environmental issues through the creative use of recycled materials, which Cat has been doing on and off since 1991.

-The dictionary definition of a ‘Catalyst’ is: ‘an agent of change and transformation that does not become changed in the process‘, enabling one to stay as true to the muse of inspiration as possible in order to channel through universal truths whilst retaining ones authenticity.
+The dictionary definition of a ‘Catalyst’ is: ‘an agent of change and transformation that does not become changed in the process‘, enabling one to stay true to the muse of inspiration retaining ones authenticity in order to channel through universal truths.